 The Nursing Programs are offered only as full-time programs.
 It requires the student to attend classes according to a specific schedule and sequence set forth by the University.
-Successful enrollment requires the student to make a commitment to a minimum number of weeks of study, during which time the student will have only holidays and term breaks off from school.
-The ADN Program is 15 six-week terms (22 months) whereas the RN to BSN Program is 9 six-week terms (14 months) of study.
+Successful enrollment requires the student to make a commitment to a minimum number of weeks of study, during which time the student will have only holidays and term breaks-off from school.
+The ADN Program is 16 six-week terms (24 months) whereas the RN to BSN Program is 8 six-week terms (12 months) of study.
 Students must prioritize their schedule to meet the didactic and clinical demands of at least 40 hours per week.
-Clinical hours will not exceed 12 hours per day, as they will vary based on the total number of hours required for the course and the amount of days in the week scheduled as well as the shift schedule of the clinical site.
+Clinical hours will not exceed 12 hours per day, as they will vary based on the total number of hours required for the course and the amount of days in the week scheduled as well as the shift schedule of the clinical site to include evening and nigh shifts.
 Students who cannot give full attention to the demands of the program for the specified period of time are unlikely to be successful.